Ojobumiche/alx-low_level_programing/README.md

-# alx-low_level_programing
+# alx-low_level_programming
-I am an alx student, my first C programming as a full- stack engineer .
+I am an alx student, this is my first C programming as a full- stack engineer .